-Bertrams played in three NCAA Tournaments with the University of Albany and has competed for four seasons in Major League Lacrosse (MLL) with a trio of teams.
+Bertrams played in three NCAA Tournaments with the University of Albany and has competed for five seasons in Major League Lacrosse (MLL) with a trio of teams.

-Bertrams is currently a member of the Boston Cannons, signing a two-year extension with the club in September 2018.
+A member of the Boston Cannons, Bertrams signed a two-year extension with the club in September 2018.
 He has been a member of the Cannons since 2017, previously playing for the Ohio Machine and Chesapeake Bayhawks.

 Bertrams was an All-America East performer at Albany, earning the honor in 2015 as a short stick defensive midfielder.
 He served as a team captain in his senior season with the Great Danes, posting 11 goals, four assists and 31 ground balls while playing in all 19 games.